Savepeter2/energy-monitoring-platform/README.md

 ### 2.3 Storage and Serving

 - **Aurora Serverless v2** hosts the `meter_readings` table, partitioned by month via `pg_cron`-scheduled stored procedures.
 A separate **read replica** handles all dashboard and web app queries, protecting the writer from read load.
-- **ElastiCache (Redis)** can be provisioned to cache frequently repeated dashboard query results (e.g. hourly aggregates) with a short TTL, which reduces Aurora read replica pressure.
+- **QuickSight** connects to the Aurora reader endpoint via a private VPC connection and queries the `hourly_site_aggregates` materialised view for trend charts.
-- **QuickSight** can connect to the Aurora reader endpoint via a private VPC connection and queries the `hourly_site_aggregates` materialised view for trend charts.
+- **ElastiCache (Redis)** is provisioned to cache frequently repeated dashboard query results (e.g. hourly aggregates) with a short TTL, which further reduces Aurora read replica pressure.
-- The **customer-facing web app** (ECS Fargate) can query via the reader endpoint or through the Redis cache, which keeps dashboard latency independent of ingestion write load.
+- The **customer-facing web app** (ECS Fargate) queries via the reader endpoint or through the Redis cache, keeping dashboard latency independent of ingestion write load.

 ---